blurrycontour/zuul-gerrit/doc/source/developer/specs/nodepool-in-zuul.rst

 candidate launchers.
 The launcher with the highest score will lock and process a request or node.

-The the hash will consist of the unique launcher indentifiers (e.g. the hostnames from the component registry) and the UUID of the request or node.
-The choosen hash function here needs to  be fast and doesn't have to be a cryptographic hash function (e.g MurmurHash).
+The hash will consist of the unique launcher identifiers (e.g. the hostnames from the component registry) and the UUID of the request or node.
+The chosen hash function here needs to be fast and doesn't have to be a cryptographic hash function (e.g. MurmurHash).

 With this approach nodes/requests are essentially sharded between the available launchers, making explicit coordination mostly unnecessary.
 By that we can also